griccardos/mspacman/readme.md

 # mspacman
 A simple tool to view dependencies of pacman installed packages in Arch linux and derivatives

+## Requires
+- pacman to be installed

+## Install
+cargo install mspacman

 ## Features
 - view dependencies of pacman installed packages